Los Angeles Truck Loading and Docking Bay Accident Attorneys

 Often, management did not think about providing enough space for staging.
 So now you may have loads, and other items staged all over the yard.
 And this can cause blind spots and make it harder for work machines to get around safely, which lowers productivity.
 Outside the loading bay, there is an area called an apron.
 When there is insufficient space, staged trucks can’t get in or out of the facility safely.

-Mirrors can get knocked off and bicycle and motorcycle riders from their rides due to proximity to the trailers and rigs pulling in or out of the staging area.
-Workers can get crushed or pinched by a tractor.
+Due to the proximity to the trailers and rigs pulling in or out of the staging area, mirrors can get knocked off, and bicycle and motorcycle riders can be prevented from riding.
+Workers can also get crushed or pinched by a tractor.

 Examples of Docking Bay Accidents and Injuries in Real Life: